Contentful alternatives in 2026: A guide for enterprise teams

 Best for

-GraphQL-native teams who need full mutations, content federation, and mission-critical API performance.
+GraphQL-native teams who need full mutations, content federation (pulling content from multiple sources into a single API endpoint), and mission-critical API performance.

 Pros

-- Full GraphQL mutations with no request size cap, removes Contentful’s 8KB structural constraint
+• Full GraphQL mutations with no request size cap remove Contentful’s 8KB structural constraint

 Cons

-- Smaller ecosystem than Contentful with fewer native integrations and community resources
+• Smaller ecosystem than Contentful, fewer native integrations, and community resources

 Verdict